“If I can make it there, I’ll make it anywhere!”

 Cost of Living in NYC

-I would recommend saving up a decent amount of money before you move.
+I would recommend saving up a decent amount of money before you move here.
 You will feel more comfortable knowing you have some cushion.

 Public Transportation Costs

 Getting around NYC though is relatively cheap.
-A subway ride is $2,75 no matter the distance and is definitely the best way to get around the city.
+At the time of publication, a subway ride is $2,75 no matter the distance and is definitely the best way to get around the city.
 You pay the same for the NYC Ferry which is a fun way to ride between Queens, Brooklyn and Manhattan.
 You can enjoy Manhattan's skyline while commuting.

 Uber and yellow cabs are a big part of transportation.
 But depending on the time it will get costly.